 Learn how modifications affect your car insurance rates and how you can get the right coverage for your modified vehicle.

 What Is Modified Car Insurance?

-If your car is damaged or totaled in an accident, your insurer will reimburse you according to the original manufacturer of your vehicle.
-If you added $5,000 worth of upgrades and modifications to your car but did not purchase special coverage, you will not get reimbursement for the $5,000 unless your policy is underwritten with modifications in mind.
+If you modify your car and it is totaled in an accident, you will only be reimbursed for the actual cash value of your vehicle, excluding the value of whatever modifications you made.
+That means if you added $3,000 worth of upgrades and modifications to your car but did not purchase modified car insurance, you will not get reimbursement for the additional $3,000.

 What Types of Car Modifications Are There?